cledic/USB_MSC_U5/README.md

 # USB_MSC_U5

-I have some problems starting USB MSC device type on a STM32U5 using AZURE.
+I have some problems running USB MSC device type on a STM32U5 using AZURE.

 I posted here my full project and some info about the problem.
-The project started from a CUBEMX project, then I edited some files to finalize the project.
+The project started from a CUBEMX project, then I edited some files to complete it.

 In the "source" folder there are some of this **important** files.

-After the program is running, I see this new device on the **Device Manager**:
+After the program is running on my board, I see this new device on the **Device Manager** of my PC:

 ![Device Manager](/images/device.png)